website

 AMINO ACIDS

-There are benefits to a healthy protein intake.
 Read more about the benefits of protein here.

-BCAAs form 40% of all amino acids in the body and 18% are found in your muscles.
-BCAAs include leucine, isoleucine and valine.
+BCAAs form 40% of all amino acids in the body, and 18% are found in your muscles.
+BCAAs include leucine, isoleucine, and valine.

 Man winning running race